Syntax-XXX/parasitebot/README.md

 Use clone!infect-chain to view who cloned whom in your server.

-Admins can check bot and system health via clone!serv-status.

 Data & Privacy
 All user message data is stored locally in a JSON file (clones.json).